iremharnak/simonGame/planning.md

 there will be a 10sec time limit for the user to put input

-1- show Sequence {
+1- showSequence() {
-  showColor(take in a color, showing the animation- visual side)- this will run through looping through the array
+  Function triggered by startGame() click function (take in a color, show the animation- visual side)- this will run through looping through the array }

-}
 2- validateTurn {
+  turn++;
+  setTimeout (waiting for user input)

-   settimeout(what do i need to do after the seq is delivered-showing gameover after 10sec-this will have the gameOver()) checkPatterns(there has to be userClick and keep track & update the clicks - resets at the end of every turn 1- did user mess up? if yes trigger GameOver(), 2- did they successfully complete? cleartimeout?, cancel the bomb)
+   settimeout(what do i need to do after the seq is delivered-showing gameover after 10sec-this will have the gameOver()) checkPatterns(there has to be userClick and keep track & update the clicks - resets at the end of every turn 1- did user mess up? if yes trigger GameOver(), 2- did they successfully complete? cleartimeout, cancel the bomb)
 }
-3- is it turn 10 {
+3- winner() {
   do they need to go another round or is it done?
 }

 which one comes first?
 // set the turn after showSequence (turn++);
 // set timeout